 How the evolution of web shaped brand strategy

-- Web 1.0, emerging in the mid-1990s, was largely static.
-Brands built websites, people visited them and information flowed in one direction – a read-only web, useful but limited.
+- Web 1.0, emerging in the mid-1990s, was a static, read-only web.
+Brands built websites, people visited them and information flowed in one direction.
+It was useful but limited.

-- Web 2.0, beginning in the early 2000s, introduced interaction.
-Social media, user-generated content (UGC) and community-led platforms reshaped how information was created and shared.
-Data moved from local systems to centralised servers, and brands began competing for attention across platforms.
-This became the read-write web.
+- Web 2.0, beginning in the early 2000s, introduced an interacting, read-write web.
+Social media, user-generated content and community-led platforms shaped how information was created and shared.
+Data moved from local systems to centralised servers and brands began competing for attention across platforms.

-- Web 3.0, known as spatial or decentralised web, went further by blending blockchain, AI and semantics.
-It also integrated connected devices to offer an immersive internet.
-In theory, it promised ownership, transparency and personalisation.
-In reality, adoption was uneven.
+- Web 3.0, emerging just before 2020, presented a spatial or decentralised web, blending blockchain, AI and semantics.
+It also integrated connected devices to offer an immersive internet (Internet of Things, IOT).

 Why Web 3.0 needed a strategic reset

-What matters for the future of digital marketing in 2026
+What matters for the digital marketing landscape in 2026

-Several principles rooted in Web 3.0 thinking stay highly relevant as we move towards 2026.
+Several principles rooted in Web 3.0 stay highly relevant as we move towards 2026.

 a.
 Ownership and trust are strategic assets

 Audiences are far more aware of how their data is used and monetised.
 Brands that prioritise transparency, consent and ethical data practices stand out.
-They do so not because it is fashionable.
-It is because it builds long-term trust.
+They do so not because it is fashionable but because it builds long-term trust.

 b.
 Experience matters more than presence